knime-mpicbg/knime-scripting/README.md

 2. Use eclipse to build the plugins yourself and add them to the plugin directory of the KNIME installation.

-# License
-Copyright (c) 2010, Max Planck Institute of Molecular Cell Biology and Genetics, Dresden All rights reserved.

-Source code contained in the directories groovy4knime, python-server, pyhton4knime and r4knime is distributed under GPL3 license.

-Source code contained in the directories matlab-server and the "matlab4knime" nodes are distributed under the BSD license.

 <br/><br/>
 <sup>1: [RGG: A general GUI Framework for R scripts; Ilhami Visne, Bioinformatics, 2009, 10:74]</sup>